 For the treatments MPL, SINGLE, MULTI and FULL, the computerized laboratory experiment was run in 28 sessions in September and October 2019, at the CREED laboratory of the University of Amsterdam.
 We preregistered the experiment (Offerman, Romagnoli & Ziegler 2019).
 In total, 381 subjects participated.
 47% were women, with an average age of 21.
 We had 100 participants per market treatment and 81 participants in MPL.
-Sessions lasted on average 1.5 hours, with average payments of \notin 19 per subject, besides payments to UNICEF.
+Sessions lasted on average 1.5 hours, with average payments of $\in$ 19 per participant, besides payments to UNICEF.

 We conducted the follow-up treatments from October 2021 to January 2022.
-These were pre-registered separately (Offerman, Romagnoli & Ziegler 2021).
-In total, 441 participated in the new sessions.
+These were preregistered separately (Offerman, Romagnoli & Ziegler 2021).
+In total, 441 subjects participated in this second set of sessions.
 Out of those, 208 participants were recruited from the pool at the CREED laboratory at the University of Amsterdam.
 The remaining 233 participants were recruited from the pool at the CentERlab at Tilburg University.
-Treatments were balanced in the composition of participants from Amsterdam and Tilburg (between 63% and 69% of participants were from Tilburg), apart from treatment PRIV, which was fully ran in Amsterdam.
-We did so as only data from PRIV was directly compared to the original treatments, which were also only ran in Amsterdam.
+Treatments were balanced in the composition of participants from Amsterdam and Tilburg (between 63% and 69% of participants were from Tilburg).
 All treatments consisted of 80 participants, apart from SPEC with 41 participants.
 55% of participants were women, with an average age of 21.
-Sessions lasted on average 1.7 hours, with average payments of $\in 20.4$.
-In Appendix Section A.2, we show that participant characteristics are balanced across all treatments.
+Sessions lasted on average 1.7 hours, with average payments of $\in 20.4$ .